How the LinkedIn algorithm works in 2024

 For maximum exposure, schedule your posts for when the majority of followers are usually online and most active on the platform.

 Generally speaking, the best time to post on LinkedIn is 1 p.m. on Mondays.
 But every audience is unique.
-The Best Time to Publish feature in the Hootsuite dashboard generates a personalized recommendation to maximize engagement with your own network.
+The Best Time to Publish function in the Hootsuite dashboard generates a personalized recommendation to maximize engagement with your own network.

 3. Promote your posts (on LinkedIn and off)